sass/sass-site/source/documentation/modules/selector.md

 {% endfunction %}

 {% function 'selector.simple-selectors($selector)', 'simple-selectors($selector)', 'returns:list' %}
-  {% markdown %}
   Returns a list of simple selectors in `$selector`.

   The `$selector` must be a single string that contains a compound selector.
   This means it may not contain combinators (including spaces) or commas.

   The returned list is comma-separated, and the simple selectors are unquoted strings.
-  {% endmarkdown %}

   {% codeExample 'simple-selectors', false %}
     @debug selector.simple-selectors("a.disabled"); // a, .disabled